Roguelazer/onepasswordpy/README.markdown

 This is a human-readable denormalized list; for the actual list, look at `setup.py`.

+Unit tests are written using Yelp's [testify](https://github.com/Yelp/testify) framework; you should install it (with yum, apt-get, pip, or whatever else suits your fancy) and run `testify tests` to run the tests.

 It also probably only runs on Python 2.6 and 2.7.

 License